taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 **"Ocean Acidification Monitoring Station, Havana, Cuba"**

 Researchers stare in horror at the read-outs of their remote monitoring systems, displayed using a room-sized **INFO-SPHERE**.
 A hurricane rages outside.
+On the info-sphere blinks an ominous, large "6.9", tagged as "pH, Ocean Surface".

 Technician: **"Dr. Molina!
 Dr. Molina!"**